Weak cartesian properties of simplicial sets: Lifting conditions and acyclic configurations

 is a pushout in $\Delta$ by \Cref{face_pushout_concrete}. \end{proof}

 \begin{ex} Consider the spine inclusions of the edges $0 \to 1 \to \cdots \to n$ into $\Delta^n$ for $n \ge 1$.
 These define a directed simplicial complex with the maximal simplices given by

 Since this directed simplicial complex has no cycles or combinatorial spheres, and trivially contains the entire spine, it defines a directed acyclic configuration. \Cref{acyclicfiller} thus implies that in an inner span complete simplicial set, every string of $n$ edges is the spine of an $n$-simplex.
-This is a weak version of the $1$-Segal condition.
-Unlike in the strong case, it does not itself yield fillers of inner spans. \end{ex}
+This is a weak version of the $1$-Segal condition in which the fillers are not required to be unique.
+Unlike the ordinary 1-Segal condition, in this case these fillers alone do not imply the existence of fillers for inner spans. \end{ex}

 \begin{ex} Consider any triangulation of the $(n+1)$-gon for $n \ge 2$, with vertices labeled in order from $0$ to $n$ as in the two examples below for $n=3$.

 Then the edges and triangles of the triangulation define a directed acyclic configuration in the $n$-simplex.
 Indeed the configuration contains the spine of the $n$-simplex, as the spinal edges are among the outer edges of the $n$-gon.
 As a triangulation, the $1$-skeleton of this configuration is a chordal graph, and the only combinatorial spheres are the filled triangles.
 By \Cref{directed_acyclic}\ref{directed_fillers}, this is a directed acyclic configuration.